-No Principal Changes in Compensation during 2016.
-The objectives and major components of our executive compensation program did not materially change from 2015 to 2016.
+With one exception described below, the objectives and major components of our executive compensation program did not materially change from 2016 to 2017.
 While we regularly review and refine our compensation program, we believe consistency in our compensation program and philosophy is important to effectively motivate and reward top-level management performance and for the creation of stockholder value.
 We continue to provide our named executive officers with total annual compensation that includes three principal elements: base salary, performance-based annual incentive cash compensation and long-term equity-based incentive awards.
 Major elements of our compensation program continue to be performance-based, and a significant portion of each executive's total annual compensation is at risk and dependent upon our company's achievement of specific, measurable performance goals.
 Our performance-based pay is designed to align our executive officers' interests with those of our stockholders and to promote the creation of stockholder value, without encouraging excessive risk-taking.

-At our annual meeting of stockholders held on May 17, 2016, our stockholders approved all of our director nominees and proposals, including a non-binding advisory (say-on-pay) vote to approve the compensation of our executive officers.
-In the say-on-pay vote, over 98% of the votes cast on the proposal voted in favor of our compensation practices and policies.
-After our 2016 annual meeting, our Compensation Committee considered these results of the say-on-pay vote in its review of our compensation policies.
-Our general goal since our 2016 annual meeting has been to continue to act consistently with the established practices that were overwhelmingly approved by our stockholders and to take appropriate actions to further link pay and performance when advisable.
-We believe that we have accomplished those goals during 2016.
+At our annual meeting of stockholders held in May 2017, our stockholders approved all of our director nominees and proposals, including a non-binding advisory (say-on-pay) vote to approve the compensation of our executive officers.
+In the say-on-pay vote, over 85% of the votes cast on the proposal voted in favor of our compensation practices and policies.
+After our 2017 annual meeting, our Compensation Committee considered these results of the say-on-pay vote in its review of our compensation policies.
+Our general goal since our 2017 annual meeting has been to continue to act consistently with the established practices that were overwhelmingly approved by our stockholders and to take appropriate actions to further link pay and performance when advisable.
+We believe that we have accomplished those goals during 2017.

-In addition, because an annual say-on-pay vote allows our stockholders to provide input on our compensation policies and programs on a regular basis and because our stockholders voted in a non-binding advisory (say-on-frequency) vote held at our 2011 annual meeting in favor of our holding a say-on-pay vote every year, we have held a say-on-pay vote every year since then.
-Pursuant to Commission rules, our stockholders will again have an opportunity to vote on the frequency of our say-on-pay vote at the Annual Meeting.
+In addition, because an annual say-on-pay vote allows our stockholders to provide input on our compensation policies and programs on a regular basis and because our stockholders voted in a non-binding advisory (say-on-frequency) vote held at our 2011 and 2017 annual meetings in favor of our holding a say-on-pay vote every year, we have held a say-on-pay vote every year since 2011.

-Base salaries for most of our named executive officers did not increase in 2016, and, with one exception, we do not plan to increase base salaries for our named executive officers for 2017.
-We usually undergo a base salary review process each year and adjust base salaries to reflect market or other merit-based increases.
-In both 2015 and 2016, however, prevailing negative market conditions caused us to take a different approach.
-Commencing in the summer of 2014 and continuing into 2017, crude oil prices declined significantly and oil markets were volatile and unpredictable.
-The depressed fundamentals in the oil and gas industry caused most independent and national oil companies and exploration and production companies to significantly reduce their capital spending plans, which in turn negatively impacted our business.
-As a result of the depressed market conditions, we undertook numerous cost-cutting measures, including substantial reductions-in-force as well as freezes on general salary increases and new hiring.
+Base salaries for our named executive officers did not increase in 2017, and we do not plan to increase base salaries for our named executive officers for 2018.
+Since 2015, depressed market conditions in the oil and gas industry have caused us to undertake numerous cost-cutting measures, including substantial reductions-in-force as well as general freezes on salary increases and new hiring.